 Cymose inflorescence: In this type of inflorescence, the main axis terminates in a flower.
 Hence, the growth is limited in cymose inflorescence.
+So, this is also called determinate inflorescence.
 Flowers are borne in basipetal order; in this case, which means that the older flowers are at top and younger flowers are at the base.

 The flower is a reproductive part of an agiospermic plant.
 The flower serves the purpose of sexual reproduction.
 In a typical flower, there are four kinds of whorls.
 These whorls are successively arranged on the swollen end of the stalk or pedicel.
 The swollen end of the stalk is called thalamus or receptacle.

 Let us try to understand, how does a flower develop.
 The shoot apical meristem changes into flower meristem.
 After this, the internode becomes condensed, i.e. it no longer grows longitudinally.
 Then, different floral parts grow on this laterally.